filippogiruzzi/voice_activity_detection/ReadMe.md

 ### 5.1 Dataset automatic labeling

-Skip this subsection if you already have the `labels/` folder.
+Skip this subsection if you already have the `labels/` folder, that contains annotations from a different pre-trained model.

 ```
 $ python3 data_processing/librispeech_label_data.py --data_dir /path/to/LibriSpeech/test-clean/